drone/docs/content/usage/overview.md

 # Notifications

 Drone also supports notification options through external plugins.
 Notification plugins are Docker containers that are automatically downloaded, attach to your build, and automatically trigger notifications.
+It is worth mentioning that there is no fundamental difference between a notification or deployment plugin.
+A plugin is merely a Docker container that is intended to execute a specific task.

 Example Yaml configuration triggers a Slack notification: